BLOG- Career Choice after 12th Commerce

 3.Strategic Professional level

-If you don't meet the above criteria don't panic you can apply to ACCA through FIA Route and for this you must have 60% in maths and English and 50% in other subject.
+If you don't meet the above criteria don't panic, you can apply to ACCA through FIA Route and for this you must have 60% in maths and English and 50% in other subjects.

 What is unique about this Qualification is that it is a very progressive Qualification making students “Job Ready”